cynicalcynic/aia/MvcMovie/README.md

 I have learned the basics of ASP.NET MVC framework, I have never had any contact with it before.

 ### What probles I encountered
-Visual Studio freezed and crashed (without displaying any sort of usefull error) every time I tried to create a new ASP project.
+Visual Studio freezed and crashed (without displaying any sort of useful message) every time I tried to create a new ASP project.
 (I swear half this IDE never works as intended).
 Ended up having to redownload and reinstall the whole 6GB ASP package (brilliant first impression of a technology I'm using for the first time ;) ).